BryantTY/Test-for-RC-system/README.md

 NFT from the transaction in the Cross-chain transaction needs to be stored in that contract.

-(\*\* Because the article assumes that BoB\'s node stores the most recent k (the secure parameter from common prefix property) block header of the connected blockchain, when verifying Merkle proof, It is possible to obtain the block number of the Merkle proof.
+(\*\* Because the article assumes that BoB's node stores the most recent k (the secure parameter from common prefix property) block header of the connected blockchain, when verifying Merkle proof, It is possible to obtain the block number of the Merkle proof.
 Therefore, the node determines whether the block in which the Merkle proof resides has become stable according to the block number in the latest local block header.)